 How to choose the right home insurance coverage for tornado damage

-To ensure your home insurance covers tornado damage, you need to read your policy.
+You need to read your policy to ensure your home insurance covers tornado damage.
 Your policy covers tornado damage if you see Tornado listed as a named peril.
-If it isn’t listed or it’s listed under Excluded Perils, tornado damage isn’t covered, and you should start getting quotes for tornado insurance.
+If it isn’t listed or under Excluded Perils, tornado damage isn’t covered, and you should start getting quotes for tornado insurance.

 How much does tornado insurance cost?